What’s your favourite 10 John Wayne Movies? Not just westerns or war movies but your best Duke films ever.

 It all started with my 10 Best John Wayne Westerns From My Childhood now a distant memory.

-Well after reviewing approximately 85 John Wayne movies for this website I thought I would have a go at listing my list.
-Hope you enjoy reading My Top 10 John Wayne Movies as much as I did revisiting these and all the others that didn’t make it to yet – there aren’t many…
+I’ve now reviewed over 100 John Wayne movies for this site and I thought I would have a go at listing my all time favourite ten.
+I hope you enjoy reading My Top 10 John Wayne Movies as much as I did revisiting these and all the others that didn’t make it to yet – there aren’t many…

 So at number 10…

 Republic Studios finally delivered the goods with this film when it comes to Wayne at war.